karma0/stockfighter/README.md

 * _order_id_: The id passed back from in the [order object](https://starfighter.readme.io/docs/place-new-order).

 Returns an updated (and final) copy of the [order object](https://starfighter.readme.io/docs/place-new-order).

+#### Market.quotes(callback, on_error)

+Creates a Quotes websocket.

+All parameters are optional.
+They are as follows:

+* _callback_: This function is called when a message is received, passing a parsed object.
+Defaults to `pdump` from `stockfighter/utils` to print JSON.
+* _on_error_: This function is called upon exception.
+Nothing gets passed.

+#### Market.executions(callback, on_error)

+Creates an Executions websocket.

+All parameters are optional.
+They are as follows:

+* _callback_: This function is called when a message is received, passing a parsed object.
+Defaults to `pdump` from `stockfighter/utils` to print JSON.
+* _on_error_: This function is called upon exception.
+Nothing gets passed.

+#### Market.websocket(callback=print, on_error=none, objclass=Quotes)

+Creates a generic websocket using `objclass` class.
+Built-in classes available include the following, and correlate directly with the stockfighter.io websocket paths:

+* `Executions`
+* `StockExecutions`
+* `Quotes`
+* `StockQuotes`

+All parameters are optional.
+They are as follows:

+* _callback_: This function is called when a message is received, passing a parsed object.
+Defaults to `pdump` from `stockfighter/utils` to print JSON.
+* _on_error_: This function is called upon exception.
+Nothing gets passed.
+* _objclass_: This is one of the classes listed above, or a similar implement.

 ## Contributing